 As dividend income is not subject to National Insurance, it may be tax efficient to take a salary and the remainder as a dividend.
 You will be responsible for your National Insurance.
 However, your accountant can help you with this process.

 Age and income source

-You will not need to pay National Insurance contributions once you reach retirement age.
-This is steadily rising for both men and women, until it reaches 66 in October 2020, and 67 between 2026 and 2028.
+You will not need to pay National Insurance contributions once you reach retirement age, this is steadily rising for both men and women.
+From October 2020 the retirement age is 66, and will rise to 67 between 2026 and 2028.
 This is set to rise again to 68, however, the timetable is yet to be confirmed.

 National Insurance is not payable on dividends, pensions or investment income.
 As a result, it may be better to take an income from your company in the form of dividends, rather than a salary.

 If you have an additional source of income, such as another job, each one will have a limit of £184 per week (2021/22).
 This only applies if each job is with an unrelated employer.